Sorry, we are no longer accepting deposits for this litter. Thank you 😊

 Anyone interested in a CO needs to make sure they really want a large, powerful, protective and independent dog.CO's like to "think", they are not the type of breed that will follow every command blindly and often can be quite dominant in character.
 A Caucasian shepherd needs experienced owners.They should only be owned by knowledgeable, responsible people that have a lot of space and are looking for a great property/livestock guardian.
 Well fenced property is a must for this breed, I can not stress that one enough.
 They are one of the most naturally protective breeds out there (in other words: you don't have to train them to protect their property from strangers).
 As I mentioned above, do not waste your time or money on a CO until the property is properly fenced.Owning a CO on a property that's not fenced properly is a huge liability and is just asking for trouble.
 CO's will react to a real or perceived threat with no hesitation.
 Owning these dogs is a tremendous responsibility; to both the public and to the dog.
 They should never be taken for granted, even the best trained CO can reacted without notice or command.

-All our dogs are FCI legal Imports from Russia, Ukraine, and Bulgaria.
-Except one female she is American / Russian.
-Our dogs also come from Wonderfull bloodlines from overseas from excellent backgrounds and are quadruple registered through FCI, UKC,AKC(FSS) and ARBA.
+Most our dogs are FCI legal Imports from Russia, Ukraine, Romania and Bulgaria.
+We do also have a couple US born females from imported parents.
+Our dogs also come from Wonderfull bloodlines overseas from excellent backgrounds and are quadruple registered through FCI, UKC,AKC(FSS) and ARBA.
 We do DNA health and breed testing through Embark for all the adults in our breeding program.
 In the beginning we started out with just one Caucasian for our chicken flock protection.
 That‘s when our love for the breed started and grew from there.
 It has continued to grow ever since then.
 We currently have 9 Caucasians and will probably continue to gain more as time goes by.When picking out a puppy we look for numerous different things in that particular dog.
 Things that can be past on when breeding the male and female together to hopefully make the ideal pup that people a looking for.
 Our goal here at Royal Caucasian Shepherds is to breed happy healthy pups with great temperament and proportionately correct body structure with healthy bones and joints.
 So they can be the happiest, long living family pet and loyal companion and still be the protection breed it was design for.
 Most of our pack spend the majority of their time together whether it be running free on our 6 acre fenced in yard Or just chilling in the house with us.

 PLEASE DO NOT SEND A DEPOSIT WITHOUT APPROVAL!